probcomp/Venturecxx/README.md

 VentureJSRIPL
 =============

-A collection of web demos for Venture.
+A Javascript client for the Venture RIPL, and a collection of web demos for Venture.